-Conduct the public hearing to consider a setback variance to Section 6-7D-7 for the property located at 110 S. Washington Street (Central Park Place) - PZC 20-1-083 DEPARTMENT: Transportation, Engineering and Development SUBMITTED BY: Gabrielle Mattingly, Community Planner BOARD/COMMISSION REVIEW:
+Pass the ordinance approving a setback variance to Section 6-7D-7 for the property located at 110 S. Washington Street (Central Park Place) - PZC 20-1-083

+DEPARTMENT: Transportation, Engineering and Development

+SUBMITTED BY: Gabrielle Mattingly, Community Planner

+BOARD/COMMISSION REVIEW:

 The Historic Preservation Commission (HPC) considered the request on September 24, 2020.
-The HPC approved Certificate of Appropriateness 20-3273 (COA 20-3273) (approved 6,0) and provided a positive recommendation on the request before the PZC (approved 6, 0).
+The HPC approved COA 20-3273 (approved 6,0) and provided a positive recommendation before being approved by the Planning and Zoning Commission (approved 6,0).
 Official notice for the public hearing for PZC 20-1-083 was published in the Daily Herald on Monday, September 21, 2020.

 BACKGROUND:

 The subject property, 110 S. Washington Street is generally located north of Jefferson Avenue and east of Washington Street and is zoned B4 (Downtown Core District).
 The property is approximately 0.56 acres.
-On September 19, 2017, the City Council passed Ordinance 17-141 designating the Subject Property as a local landmark.
-Since landmark designation, approvals have been granted for the development known as Central Park Place, which is currently under construction.
-Central Park Place is an approximately 87,000 square foot, 4-story mixed-use building with an underground parking garage, commercial uses on the first floor, and 17 residential dwelling units on the second through fourth floors.
+On September 19, 2017, the City Council passed Ordinance 17-141 designating the subject property as a local landmark.
+Since the landmark designation, approvals have been granted for the development known as Central Park Place, which is currently under construction.
+Central Park Place is an approximately 87,000 square foot, four-story, mixed-use building with an underground parking garage, commercial uses on the first floor, and 17 residential dwelling units on the second through fourth floors.

 DISCUSSION: